U.S. Army Corps of Engineers civil works controversies (New Orleans): Lawsuit against Louisiana State University (LSU)

 On 9 April 2009 LSU announced it was firing Ivor van Heerden, effective the end of the spring semester 2010.
 Van Heerden said he was not offered any reason.
 A criticism from a retired corps employee was that van Heerden, a geologist, had allegedly offered "engineering services" or had represented himself "as an engineer publicly without having a professional engineer's license" and consequently was a legal liability for his employer, LSU.
 On 10 February 2010, Dr. Van Heerden filed a wrongful termination lawsuit in Louisiana state court alleging that LSU officials waged a campaign of retaliation against him that culminated with the termination of his position with the university.
 He settled with the university shortly after embarrassing emails were made public.
 The emails traded between members of the Louisiana Governor's office and LSU officials three weeks after Katrina revealed an apparent early plan to muzzle Dr. Ivor van Heerden when he blamed the Army Corps of Engineers for most of the New Orleans area flooding during Katrina.
 Dr. Van Heerden settled for $435,000.
 The university spent nearly a million dollars fighting the legal case.

-Public relations controversies
+Public relations

 In 2007, the New Orleans District hired a PR firm, Outreach Process Partners (OPP), allegedly to develop educational materials and set up public meetings that the Corps is required by law to hold in order to get feedback from residents about corps' projects.
 The total cost of the PR contract was $5,200,000.

 In May 2009, an internet blogger discovered that OPP had a bar graph on its website that boasted how it helped reduce negative news coverage that plagued the Corps following Hurricane Katrina.
 The group Levees.org publicly stated that corps' should not be spending taxpayer dollars trying to repair its reputation.